PATAsphere Instructors

 Music Director, Composer, Guitar Instructor

 Katharine McElroy Manasco, MS, CCC-SLP is an accomplished musician and songwriter whose bands Snow Machine, 1945, and Three Finger Cowboy produced a total of five albums.
 Born and raised in Birmingham, AL, Manasco toured with Grammy Award-winning folk rock music legends, Indigo Girls.
 She also toured with Amy Ray and the Volunteers, and was featured on Amy Ray’s solo albums.
 Katharine has written many of the Performing Arts Training Academy’s-original hits like “Places Where Music is Born” and “I Love This Moment,” as well as, “I Run,” “In Search of Marjee,” and “Maybe It Doesn’t End.”
 She has created and produced many of the music tracks used for the PATAsphere performances.
-Katharine plays many instruments, including guitar, bass, drums, and piano, and has taught guitar for PATAsphere for seven years.
+Katharine plays many instruments, including guitar, bass, drums, and piano, and has taught guitar for PATAsphere since 2016.

 PATAsphere Guest Instructors